AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/classes/cleric-xphb-twilight-domain-tce.md

 *6th-level Twilight Domain feature*

 You can draw on the mystical power of night to rise into the air.
 As a bonus action when you are in dim light or darkness, you can magically give yourself a flying speed equal to your walking speed for 1 minute.
 You can use this bonus action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-### Divine Strike (Level 8)

-*8th-level Twilight Domain feature*

-You gain the ability to infuse your weapon strikes with divine energy.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra `d8` radiant damage.
-When you reach 14th level, the extra damage increases to `2d8`.

-### Blessed Strikes (Level 8)

-*8th-level cleric [optional feature](Інструменти%20ДМ/CLI/rules/variant-rules/optional-class-features-tce.md), which replaces the Divine Strike feature*

-You are blessed with divine might in battle.
-When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `d8` radiant damage to that creature.
-Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Twilight Shroud (Level 17)